White Mountain Nature Center Board of Directors:

 Jim Snitzer – Vice President

 My volunteer experience with the Nature Center started in 2006, when we were still in “the tent.”
 I have seen many positive changes through the years and am very excited about our future.
 Currently I serve on the board and volunteer with both the Nature Center and with Land on Sky, where I am a bird poop scooper!
-At the Nature Center I mostly work on facilities issues from maintenance to securing leases.
+At the Nature Center I mostly work on facilities issues.

 Nadia Hill – Treasurer